 Lakhimpur Kheri: Video shows SUV running over protestors, Congress accuses Centre of complicity

-If the video is authentic, it disproves minister Ajay Mishra’s claim that protestors threw stones at the vehicle due to which the driver lost control.
+The police have not verified the video yet.
+However, the locale that can be seen in the clip looks similar to visuals that had emerged after Sunday’s incident.

-The Congress and several social media users on Tuesday shared a video on Twitter in which an SUV could be seen running over a group of protestors.
+A video showing an SUV running over a group of protestors was shared by the Congress and several social media users on Tuesday.
 The party claimed that the video showed the incident that triggered violence in Uttar Pradesh’s Lakhimpur Kheri district on Sunday killing eight people, including four farmers.

 Farmer bodies had alleged that three farmers died after a vehicle that was part of a convoy of Union minister Ajay Mishra had run over protestors agitating against the contentious agriculture laws passed by the Centre last year.